Dylann Roof ruled competent for sentencing

 US District Judge Richard Gergel closed that part of the proceeding to the public, saying he wanted to protect Roof's right to a fair trial and right to self-representation.

 Ballenger previously evaluated Roof in November, before Roof was found competent after a two-day hearing, Gergel's order said.
-But the court "felt that the serious nature of the proceedings" against Roof indicated the need for another evaluation "to confirm there were no material changes in his mental status" since then, the order said.
+But the court "felt that the serious nature of the proceedings" against Roof indicated the need for another evaluation by the court-appointed Ballenger "to confirm there were no material changes in his mental status" since then, the order said.

 Ballenger and other witnesses testified during the daylong hearing Monday and Gergel ruled Roof "remains competent to stand trial and self-represent."